CHAPTER 30 – II

 Something was up.
 Stievo had never just checked out for this long before.
 Aricame knew that Stievo was in the Pacific Northwest, but other than that, the Champion of Light was in the dark.
 Aricame had outmaneuvered his Other throughout the last decade, yet he was accustomed to reprisals, retaliation, revenge, and retribution.
 Something about their shared vision – a vision of water and smoke…the life and death of the universe – had changed Stievo.

 And so the game dragged on a bit longer while Stievo did who-knows-what in the region that launched their family’s story.
-Aricame thought about meeting him in Seattle, to bring everything full-circle, but decided against it.
+Aricame thought about meeting him in Seattle, their shared birthplace, to bring everything full-circle.
+But he decided against it.
 He liked the poeticism of the location, but not at the risk of his life.
 Whatever Stievo was up to, that corner of the country had become home turf for him.
 They needed to meet somewhere else – somewhere significant to them both, yet neutral.
 The answer came quickly as it was almost too obvious: the little town of Manlius, IL.
 It was where the two Champions had worked together, however briefly, to destroy Geryman; where Victor Strife gave them each their piece of the Board; where Aricame unleashed the greatest weapon in history up to that point.
 Yes, it would be where they should reach their end.

 Aricame began his journey to Manlius, but before doing so, he sent a telepathic invitation that he knew would be accepted: an image of the two Board pieces, unified.